-- Cut butter into small pieces (about a half-tablespoon) and place in mixing bowl.
+- Cut butter into small pieces (about a half-tablespoon) and add to sugar.

 - Pour boiling water over and stir to melt the butter.
-(I usually use my paddle attachment on my Kitchen Aid Mixer.)
+(I usually use a wooden spoon or even my paddle attachment on my Kitchen Aid Mixer.)

 - Allow to cool before adding eggs and yeast mix.

 - Add 2 cups flour and beat well to form a batter.

 - Add more flour one cup at a time to form a dough consistency.
 (I usually take the paddle attachment off and use the hook when I have about 5 cups in the mixture and scrape down the sides of the bowl.)

 This tiny little spatula is a fabulous tool for scraping down the sides as well as for cleaning out small things such as a measuring cup or a jar.

 Notice that this isn't really like a dough that one would roll out - it is still a bit batter-like.

 Move dough to an extra-large bowl and cover with greased wax paper or a bread cloth and set aside to rise.
 (Mixture can be refrigerated for up to a couple of weeks.)

 - After dough has doubled in size, roll out on a floured surface to about a half-inch thickness.